-Dr. Jennifer Lycette has been serving cancer patients in Astoria since August 2013.
-She is board-certified in hematology and oncology.
-She attended the University of Washington Medical School, and completed a residency with the Harvard Teaching Hospitals network and a fellowship in hematology and oncology at Oregon Health & Science University.
-Dr. Lycette has been instrumental in developing the new Cancer Collaborative.
+Dr. Jennifer Lycette began serving cancer patients in Astoria in August 2013.
+She is currently on sabbatical through late 2020.
+Dr. Lycette is board-certified in hematology and oncology.
+She attended the University of Washington Medical School and completed a residency with the Harvard Teaching Hospitals network and a fellowship in hematology and oncology at Oregon Health & Science University.
+She was instrumental in developing the new CMH-OHSU Knight Cancer Collaborative.

 Dr. Lycette was born and raised in Anchorage, Alaska.
 She and her husband have three children.
 She enjoys music, playing piano, reading and spending time outdoors.

 Dr. Lycette writes a personal blog, "The Hopeful Cancer Doc."

 The Puzzle Table, an essay by Dr. Jennifer Lycette in the Journal of Clinical Oncology, Oct.
 2, 2017.

 A New Generation of Hope, Part 3, a short film about the CMH-OHSU Knight Cancer Collaborative, Summer 2017

 My Hope for Your Cancer Care Journey, an essay by Dr. Jennifer Lycette in CMH Health Compass, Summer 2017